Tokyo officials feud with IOC over Olympic marathon switch

 Tokyo Governor Yuriko Koike is angry about it.
 Her allies say no change is needed and have raised questions about who will pay if the move goes through, and have not ruled out a lawsuit to recover damages.

-The IOC said it's making the change, thinking first of athletes' safety from Tokyo's blistering summer heat.
+The IOC said it is making the change, thinking first of athletes' safety from Tokyo's blistering summer heat.

 Koike's allies offered a different take.
 Koike is one of Japan's most influential politicians and just a few years ago was viewed as a potential candidate for prime minister.
 And she's miffed about not being consulted.